jamesjrg/JimAndCats/README.md

 * Commands are intentionally synchronous (via an F# MailboxProcessor) to avoid the creation of conflicting users via concurrent events (e.g. two users with the same email address).
 Because of this the service is not currently horizontally scalable.
 Given that the identity read model is scalable, this doesn't matter unless either:

-a) any downtime on the ability to create and modify users is considered totally unacceptable or
+a) any downtime on the ability to create and modify users is considered totally unacceptable

+or

 b) There is an expectation of an extremely high number of user creation and modification commands

 If either of these is considered a problem, then there would need to be some logic to handle the case where conflicting events have both been written to the Event Store - e.g. two users with the same email address have been created.

 ####Jim.QueryHandler: Just Identity Management Query Handler

-Handles authentication queries
+* Verifies auth tokens for other microservices.

+* Also allows admins to query user details (currently all users are admins...).

 ####Cats: Crowdfunding Ask Templates

-* Manages a collection of projects asking for crowdfunding
+* Manages a collection of projects asking for crowdfunding.

 * Handles both queries and commands.
 It can be horizontally scaled across multiple instances because there is no command that will get the system into an illegal state, even when the aggregate checked by a command handler is out of date.